DF98/top-nba-players/README.md

-#Top NBA Players

-##Description
-View details of the top 100 NBA players!
+# Top 100 NBA Players

+Simple React App that lets you select from the top 100 NBA players and view basic details about them.